Health awareness

 article hero thumbnail

-One of the many ways parents can help protect their kids from certain infectious diseases is by staying up to date on their recommended vaccines.
+One of the many ways parents can help protect their kids from certain infectious diseases is by keeping them up to date on their recommended vaccines.

 “Vaccines are powerful tools that can help protect against certain diseases.
 Making sure your kids are up to date on their vaccines is one way you can help protect them,” said Andrew “Drew” Otoo, PharmD, president of global vaccines, MSD.
 “Speak with your child’s health care provider and ask about vaccines that may be recommended.”

-In addition to scheduling vaccinations, child well-visits are essential for discussing concerns about your child’s health and tracking growth and developmental milestones.
+In addition to scheduling vaccinations, child well-visits are essential for discussing concerns about children’s health and tracking growth and developmental milestones.

 Dr. Andrew “Drew” Otoo